hashicorp/vault/website/source/docs/config/index.html.md

       Can be comma separated list (protocol://host:port) of many etcd instances.
       Defaults to "http://localhost:2379" if not specified.

+  * `sync` (optional) - Should we synchronize the list of available etcd servers on startup?
+This will parse as a boolean value, and can be set to "0", "no", "false", "1", "yes", or "true".
+Defaults to true.
+Set to false if your etcd cluster is behind a proxy server and syncing causes Vault to fail.

   * `username` (optional) - Username to use when authenticating with the etcd server.
 May also be specified via the ETCD_USERNAME environment variable.